 The performance of overhead line insulation in DC differs from AC due to ionization of airborne particles resulting from the unidirectional electric field.
 Contamination level, given the same service environment, is therefore more severe than for AC and CIGRE and IEC have published guides and models to reflect this when designing insulation for a DC line.

-This edited 2017 contribution to INMR by researchers at Sediver in France compared insulation levels defined by these models with actual field observations as well as results from laboratory testing.
+This edited 2017 contribution to INMR by experts at Sediver in France compared insulation levels defined by these models with actual past field observations as well as results from laboratory testing.

 Pollution deposits on the surface of an insulator are classified utilizing equivalent salt deposit density (ESDD) and non-soluble deposit density (NSDD).
 ESDD level contributes to higher conductivity of the water on the insulator surface and subsequently increased leakage currents.
 The NSDD parameter reflects the extent to which moisture is ‘sponged’ from morning dew or fog events, thereby providing water to the leakage current and dry band arcing mechanisms.